iftikhar8/thesis/chapters/discussion/docs/discussion.md

 Chapter 3 aimed to measure the vertical distribution of reef fish off the coast of NSW, to see if there were any distributional patterns across depths with ontogeny or length.
 Across the measures, ontogenetic shifts in the distribution were found across the seven reef associated families.
 The general pattern was to increase with age and length as the centre of mass moved downwards.
 The exception to this rule was Mullidae, where the centre of mass moved upwards towards the surface.

-- talk about the lack of behaviour - why so many passive? chapter 3 shows differences in vertical distrubtion between fish families.
+- talk about the lack of behaviour - why so many passive? chapter 3 shows differences in vertical distribution between fish families.
 Chapter 4 shows that implementing behaviour connectivity patterns

 To address knowledge gaps in the ontogenetic vertical migration behaviour of larval fish off the New South Wales coast, Chapter 3 measured the vertical distribution of seven fish families.
 The ontogenetic stage and length of the larval fish were measured at three different depth bins from the surface down to a depth of 100 m.
 The experimental methodology used cannot capture the actual behaviour of the fish, but it does give an estimate of where the centre of mass is for each ontogenetic stage.
 I found that in general the larval fish moved downwards with ontogeny, seen in other studies.